 All parent members of the Policy Council must stand for election or re-election annually.
 All community representatives also must be selected annually.

-Policy Council must limit the number of one-year terms any individual may serve on either body to a combined total of three terms.
+Policy Council must limit the number of one-year terms any individual may serve on either body to a combined total of five terms.

 What Does Policy Council Do?